Updated: 27 January 2023

 Norway is also obligated to report annual catch statistics to NASCO (North Atlantic Salmon Conservation Organization).

+Editing is defined here as checking, examining and amending data.
 Data is transferred to an editing system and computerized controls are applied.
 If necessary, the county governors are contacted to assess the data.

 The collection of data was reorganized in 1993.
 Previously, fishery boards collected data and sent reports from each salmon district and river to Statistics Norway.
 An own salmon tax resulted in that the reported figures could be unreliable.
 In 1993, the county governors started submitting reports, and after that there is reason to belive that the data quality has become better and better.